CircuitFlyer/Climb_and_Dive/index.md

 ## List of Features ##

 - Dimensions: 27mm x 18mm x 9mm.
-Weight: 5g
+Weight: 5g.
+Ideal for mounting on the side of a profile fuselage.

 - Capacitive touch sensor for user input.
 No additional switches or buttons to wire and mount.
 Although, if desired, the program code does allow for use with an optional remote pushbutton.